mahmoudaliweh/data-structures-from-scratch/circular_queue/README.md

-It solves the wasted space problem of linear queues that are implemented used arrays.
+It solves the wasted space problem of linear queues that are implemented using arrays.